ziggi/uInfo/README.md

 uInfo
 =====

-Show information about you IP, browser and OS
+This class getting information about your IP, browser and OS.